- Does Vassar have prefects or RAs?

 - House Officers – elected by the house membership

 How are student leaders chosen?

 In the spring semester each year, the Office of Residential Life selects student leaders for the following academic year.
 Positions selected by the Office of Residential Life include House Student Advisors, Student Fellows, TVE Fellows, and House Fellow Interns.
 The process for House Student Advisors opens in December, and typically is concluded by February.

 To be a Student Advisor it is necessary to have been a House Officer, Student/TVE Fellow, or House Fellow Intern previously.
 All other selected positions require no previous experience, but do require a minimum GPA and full completion of the application process.

-House Officers--President, Vice President, Treasurer, and Secretary--are elected by the house membership during spring elections.
-The Freshman Representative for the house is elected at the beginning of the fall semester.
-The house President represents the house on the Vassar Student Association council.
+House Officers--President, Programming Director, Treasurer, and Secretary--are elected by the house membership during spring elections.
+The First Year Representative for the house is elected at the beginning of the fall semester.
+The house President represents the house in the Vassar Student Association senate.

 Are there any special accommodations for students with health issues?

 Issues involving residential students with health concerns are reviewed individually, with resolution based on medical facts, college policies, and with concern for confidentiality and the best interests of all parties involved.